sudilate/URL_shortner/README.md

 **Postman(GUI)- **

 i.
-Create a new request:
+Create a new request.

 ii.
 Set the method to POST.

 iii.
-Enter the URL: http://localhost:5000/shorten. iv.
+Enter the URL: http://localhost:5000/shorten.

+iv.
 Go to the Body tab, select raw, and choose JSON format.

 v.
 Paste your JSON payload:

 {"url": "https://example.com/some/long/url"}